Who is your dream customer?

 Here are a few tactics for gathering the right information for your buyer persona:

 Your best customers can really help you define a near-perfect buyer persona.
 Look for the repeat customers, the ones with the highest order value, and the ones that are the most engaged with your business online (social media, comments, chats, and even email).

 Interview that soulmate customer

-If your buyer persona is based off an actual living and breathing homo sapien with a real phone number and family, then you should contact them.
+If your buyer persona is based off an actual living and breathing homo sapien with a real phone number and family, then you should validate their number and contact them.
 Get to know that person inside and out.
 Interview them.
 Buy them a taco and pick their brain about who they are, how they found your product, and how it solves their business problems.
 And obviously, the more people like that you can interview, the more refined your customer persona will be.